Orphans of the Sky: Part I—Universe

+Part II—Common Sense

-Now convinced that the "universe" is much more than just the Ship, Bill enlists the Captain's aide, Commander Phineas Narby, to Hugh's crusade.
+Now convinced that the "universe" is much more than just the Ship, Bill enlists the Captain's aide, Commander Phineas Narby, in Hugh's crusade.

 Inspired by one of Joe-Jim's favorite books, The Three Musketeers, the friends undergo a "blood brothers" ritual and adopt a "One for All, All for One" ethos.
 Joe-Jim visits the local knifemaker, a hideous four-armed old woman called "Mother of Blades", and bullies her into manufacturing swords which were previously unknown weapons.
 (Throwing knives were always the weapons of choice.)
 When a general assembly of the Crew gets ugly, the blood brothers overthrow the Captain, install Narby in his place, and embark upon a campaign to subdue the many other mutie gangs and bring the entire Ship under their control.
 This process is quite bloody and takes many months.

 Joe-Jim, Hugh and Bobo manage to force their way into abandoned compartments forward of the Control Room that have never been entered in living memory.
 These "rooms" turn out to be the last one of several auxiliary "boats" intended by the Ship's designers to transport colonists to their new home planet.
 (The other boats were commandeered by the mutineers long ago.)
-In this boat, Hugh finds and reads the final entries in the log of the Starship Vanguard (June-October 2172) as the last holdouts among the officers made their last stand against the mutineers, an uprising that was led by the Ship's Metalsmith Roy Huff.
+In this boat, Hugh finds and reads the final entries in the log of the Starship Vanguard (June–October 2172) as the last holdouts among the officers made their last stand against the mutineers, an uprising that was led by the Ship's Metalsmith Roy Huff.

 Meanwhile, it turns out, Captain Narby never believed Hugh's interpretation of the Ship or supported his crusade; he has been playing along only to gain power.
 Once in control, he turns on his blood brothers and sets out to eliminate the muties.
 Joe is killed in the fighting, but Jim sacrifices himself to hold off their pursuers long enough for Hugh, Bill, Alan, and their wives to escape in the highly automated boat.
 The small party are awestruck, and mostly uncomprehending, as they see the Ship from the outside for the first time.
 Hugh, who has been honing his astrogation skills for months, manages to land the small party on the habitable moon of a giant planet orbiting "Far Centaurus".
 The colonists disembark and experience weather and an open sky for the first time.
 They soon overcome their vertigo and agoraphobia and uneasily explore the alien surroundings of their new home which include other lifeforms such as trees and animals.